History Coins

 £160 (P&P FREE to all locations) #1582

-*NEW* Medieval, Shield-Shaped Trade Weight, 12th-13th Century
+Medieval, Shield-Shaped Trade Weight, 12th-13th Century AD

 Medieval base metal trade weight in a shield shape displaying a lion rampant within a roped border, hole at the top.
 Weights were usually made from lead and shield-shaped weights were used by merchants to weigh goods in markets, fairs and shops.
 The most common weights were 8, 4, 2 and 1 ounces, our is approximately 2 oz.